 Before I begin, would you all please indulge me in something I need to get off my chest?

-GREAT HOLY BONGO NUTS WITH A DACHSHUND IN A LOBSTER BIB DOES ORSON WELLES EVER DO A TERRIBLE IRISH ACCENT IN THIS FILM OW.
+GREAT HOLY BONGO NUTS WITH A DACHSHUND IN A LOBSTER BIB ORSON WELLES’ IRISH ACCENT IN THIS FILM IS TERRIBLE OW MY EARS.